A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Evaluation

 \subsection{Real World Benchmark}

 To evaluate the autonomous driving framework on our test vehicle described in Section \ref{3-1}, we categorize the real world tasks based on different attributes: road topology (straight and turn), obstacles setup (with obstacle ahead), and lighting condition (day-time and night-time).
-We test our ModEL framework with the most competitive baseline standing out from simulation evaluation in Section \ref{4-3}, the modularized IL (MIL) \cite{Muller2018}, under the same set of tasks.
+We test our framework with the most competitive baseline standing out from simulation evaluation in Section \ref{4-3}, the IL version of ours, under the same set of tasks.

 To assess the lane-keeping ability on straight and turning roads, we run the vehicle five trials per framework for each non-obstacle task, during each of which we set the vehicle to a collision-free position as close as possible to the place where the intervention takes place.
 The obstacle setup is implemented as the vehicle accelerates from 0m/s and tries to circumvent the obstacle 5m ahead.
 If the vehicle successfully bypasses the obstacle, we record it as a successful trial and reset the vehicle to the initial location for the next trial.
 Otherwise, it commits a failed trial and counts one more intervention.
-Table \ref{Table4} presents the comparisons about the real world generalizability between the MIL and our ModEL on tasks with different attribute settings.
+Table \ref{Table4} presents the comparisons of real world generalizability between the IL and RL version of our framework on tasks with different attribute settings.

 Several observations can be drawn from these experimental results.
-ModEL achieves much higher MPI and SR on every task, superior to MIL in terms of autonomy and safety.
-ModEL is also generalizable to different lighting conditions, whereas surprisingly, MIL at night-time visibly outperforms itself at day-time.
-ModEL also has smaller velocity std in most of the tasks, while the more conservative MIL has more hold-backs during the real-world tests.
-Finally, it is observed that ModEL has better ability to bypass the obstacles.
-This results in larger std of steering angle of ModEL than the more conservative MIL, as MIL directly bumps into the obstacle and scrapes the curb at turns more often.
+Our framework achieves much higher MPI and SR on every task, superior to IL version in terms of autonomy and safety.
+Ours is also generalizable to different lighting conditions, whereas surprisingly, IL version at night-time visibly outperforms itself at day-time.
+Ours also has smaller velocity std in most of the tasks, while the more conservative IL version has more hold-backs during the real-world tests.
+Finally, it is observed that ours has better ability to bypass the obstacles.
+This results in larger standard deviation of steering angle of ours than the more conservative IL version, as IL version directly bumps into the obstacle and scrapes the curb at turns more often.